sailscastshq/docs.sailscasts.com/docs/boring-stack/ascent.md

       content: https://docs.sailscasts.com/boring-stack-social.png
 title: Ascent
 titleTemplate: The Boring JavaScript Stack
-description: Ascent is a production-ready SaaS template built on The Boring JavaScript Stack.
-Available with React or Vue frontends.
-Ship products with battle-tested technologies and focus on actual real users instead of wrestling with complex build tools.
+description: Ascent is a SaaS template built on The Boring JavaScript Stack and available with React or Vue frontends.
 prev:
   text: Mellow
   link: '/boring-stack/mellow'